sarah-nova/MgSiO3-H-EOS/README.md

-# MgSiO3-H Equation-of-State Lookup Table
+# MgSiO3-H Equation of State Lookup Table

 This repository contains a tabulated equation of state (EOS) for liquid MgSiO3-H mixtures used in the accompanying study.
 The table was constructed from fitted Helmholtz free-energy surfaces for the MgSiO3-H system and is formatted for use in planetary interior calculations.